 Unfortunately, the future comes in slowly like a fog, not quickly like a lightning strike.
 The transition to all digital meant solving issues, one at a time – more efficient formats, better internet speeds, large cheap storage (first local, now cloud), 3G/4G/Wi-Fi wireless technology, smartphone apps and more.
 A decade or so later the paradigm has been reset: “collecting” music has been replaced with wireless phones connecting you to cloud-based free and paid music.
 But the problem, getting access anywhere you want, is a confusing mess at best, and wildly expensive at its worst.

-For many people in the world, the concept of data is confusing.
+For many people in the world, the concept of data is confusing, which is why the use of a video stream monitoring system comes in handy for any business who wants to understand further how data is essential for business operations of many kinds.
 Those that can afford it would rather buy Unlimited Data just to not think about it.
 For the rest of us, there is an emerging model – entertainment services with data bundled in.
 Why is this useful to a consumer?
 Here is a test: quickly estimate the number of gigabytes you used on average last month on streaming music or streaming video?
 Most people answer “what the heck is a gigabyte?”
 And yet that is how you buy data from a carrier.
 No wonder people in the US want unlimited, even if they don’t need it.
+Th

 Now ask yourself how many hours did you spend watching a movie or listening to music?
 Still a guess, but most people can make a reasonably good guess.
 Thinking about ‘How’ you spend your time on a phone is much easier to grok.
 Soon your choice will be between an additional $20 a month for unlimited data, or $5 a month more for a premium subscription plan with data included.
 Different people will want different choices, but uniformly they can easily and quickly understand the benefits and tradeoffs in that choice.
 Therein lies the power of the paradigm shift Syntonic is ushering into the world.
 Bits and bytes of data or access to content.